What is a crypto interest account?

 Both crypto interest accounts and staking pay the depositor a yield for their deposited assets.
 Crypto interest accounts pay a yield because of financial design.
 Staking pays a yield because of crypto-economic design.

-Why are savings rates in crypto so high?
+Why are savings interest rates in crypto so high?
 What's the catch?

-Interest rates in crypto are generally much higher than more traditional assets because cryptocurrencies are a volatile asset.
-They carry more risk to hold.
-Even dollar-backed stablecoins have volatility risk because they are not, in themselves, legal tender as backed by a national government.
+Interest rates in crypto are generally much higher than more traditional assets because cryptocurrencies are volatile assets.
+As a result, they carry more risk to hold.
+Even dollar-backed stablecoins have risk because they are not, in themselves, legal tender as backed by a national government.

-It should also be noted that since many of these crypto interest accounts are not federally insured (like being FDIC insurance in the United States), the companies that offer crypto interest accounts need to pay higher interest to attract depositors.
+You should also note that since many of these crypto interest accounts are not federally insured (like being FDIC insurance in the United States), the companies that offer crypto interest accounts need to pay higher interest to attract depositors.

-However, some of the more reputable crypto interest account providers have private insurance to cover depositor funds if the company gets into financial trouble.
-Be sure to check with the account provider to see what sort of guarantees they have.
+However, more reputable crypto interest account providers have private insurance to cover depositor funds if the company faces financial difficulty.
+Be sure to check with the interest account provider to see what sort of guarantees they have.

 It's also important to note where the company offering the crypto interest account is located.
-Companies located in the United States and Europe, for example, are far more heavily regulated than in other countries.
-Also, check to ensure they have the proper money service business licenses and credentials to operate a crypto business in their jurisdiction.
+For example, companies in the United States and Europe are far more heavily regulated than in other countries.
+This means they are less likely to mishandle customer deposits.
+Also, check to ensure they have the proper money service business licenses and credentials to operate a crypto business in your jurisdiction.

-Lastly, companies that offer crypto interest accounts will use their deposits to lend out to borrowers at a higher interest rate.
-Like a traditional bank, if a borrower cannot repay their loan then the lender takes a loss.
-If losses pile up too quickly from borrowers who cannot repay their loans, then the lender could become financially insolvent.
+Lastly, companies offering crypto interest accounts will use their deposits to lend to borrowers at a higher interest rate.
+Like a traditional bank, the lender takes a loss if a borrower cannot repay their loan.
+If losses pile up too quickly from borrowers who cannot repay their loans, the lender could become financially insolvent.

 For example, if someone wants to borrow $1000 worth of crypto from one of these companies, the company may require the borrower to place $2000 worth of crypto collateral.
 If the borrower cannot repay their loan, the company making the loan can use the $2000 collateral to recoup their losses.
 Depositor funds remain safe and whole.